 The Best Diet for Ulcerative Colitis?

-Most experts say that people with UC should just try to eat a well-balanced diet whenever possible.
+Most experts say that people with UC should simply try to eat a well-balanced diet whenever possible.
 This should include a variety of foods:

 Keep a food diary to help you figure out which foods cause problems for you and whether or not you're getting enough nutrients.

-If you're losing weight because of your ulcerative colitis, try eating five or six small meals and snacks during the day instead of two or three large meals.
+If you lose weight because of your ulcerative colitis, try to eat five or six small meals and snacks during the day instead of two or three large meals.